-We call upon other CWC States Parties to join us in helping at-risk partner countries enhance their capabilities to prevent, detect, and respond effectively to the use or threat of use of chemical weapons.
-For our part, members of the Global Partnership reiterate our ongoing commitment to combat CW threats, enhance chemical security, and improve coordination of chemical security threat reduction programs and activities across the globe, in partnership with the OPCW Technical Secretariat and other States Parties.
+We call upon other Chemical Weapons Convention States Parties to join us in helping at-risk partner countries enhance their capabilities to prevent, detect, and respond effectively to the use or threat of use of chemical weapons.
+For our part, members of the Global Partnership reiterate our ongoing commitment to combat chemical weapons threats, enhance chemical security, and improve coordination of chemical security threat reduction programmes and activities across the globe, in partnership with the OPCW Technical Secretariat and other States Parties.